k8ssandra/examples/cass-operator/cassandra/README.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.

 # Install Helm repositories
-$ helm repo add datastax https://datastax.github.io/charts
+$ helm repo add k8ssandra https://helm.k8ssandra.io/
-"datastax" has been added to your repositories
+"k8ssandra" has been added to your repositories
 $ helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 "prometheus-community" has been added to your repositories
 $ helm repo update